This summer, the IRS will transition its online services for tax professionals to third-party authentication software company ID.me.

 If you are creating an ID.me account, select that option.

-Enter in your email and choose a secure password.
+Enter your email and choose a secure password.

 Next, choose how you wish to verify your identity.